manouslinard/smart-city-app/subflows/common-functions/README.md

 docker run -p 8080:8080 -it kazakos13/common-functions
 "
 ```
-If you want to push a new container first you have to go inside the smart-city-app/subflows/common-functions folder, then open the terminal and finally follow these steps:
+If you want to push a new container first you have to go inside the smart-city-app/subflows/common-functions folder (the parent folder of this README), then open the terminal and finally follow these steps:
 ```
 docker build -t kazakos13/common-functions .
 docker push kazakos13/common-functions:latest